-Aikido Yoshinkai NSW (AYNSW) operates at Marrickville Public School, enter through the Farr St carpark entrance.
+Aikido Yoshinkai NSW (AYNSW) operates at Ferncourt Public School, 74 Premier St, Marrickville.

 The dojo uses the main school hall and has the latest roll out mat surface for a professional training environment.

 Weapons training is an integral part of aikido training.
 Weapons are provided for students to use when the instructor teaches a weapons component.

 AYNSW instructors always put the student’s safety at the foremost of training.
 A lot of time is spent teaching and developing the skills needed to ensure that training can be carried out in a safe manner.
 As student’s progress in their skill development speed increases.
 People of all ages, backgrounds and fitness levels are welcome.
 The training is individualized to each student to bring out their best.

 Aikido Yoshinkai NSW (AYNSW) is dedicated to Yoshinkan Aikido, as developed by Shioda Gozo Soke.
 Internationally renown, Yoshinkan Aikido has now come to Sydney.
 Located in Marrickville in Sydney’s inner west, AYNSW is registered with the Aikido Yoshinkai Federation (AYF), the governing body of Yoshinkan Aikido internationally.
 All instructors at Aikido Yoshinkai NSW are registered with the AYF and have trained extensively in Japan under the leading Yoshinkan Aikido teachers there.

 AYNSW instructors hold working with children checks overseen by the NSW government.